Korthal-Maiyn/Korthcore.DevOps-Workshops/Workshops/Workshop1_GettingStarted.md

 As noted above, you can absolutely configure SSH on a Windows environment (of which I have and use), but for the sake of standardisation we will only focus on generating this within the Linux Distro for this documentation.
 If you're feeling spicy, feel free to set this up within your Windows Environment instead!

-I will be using **Azure DevOps** within this training excercise, there are some caveats.
+I will be using **Azure DevOps** within this workshop specifically as that is what I am using currently, as such there are some caveats.
 Namely that, at the time of this writing, there is only really **good** support for using a typical *RSA* SSH key type.
 Whilst this is, realistically more than adequate, the *RSA* SSH keys are technically less secure than using the newer *ED25519* SSH key type, so make sure to at least use a key size of 2048 bits when generating *RSA* SSH keys.
 Maybe one day specific support may come for ***Azure DevOps***, however as it stands we will focus on the *RSA* SSH key type.

 As above, if you're feeling adventurous, why not try configuring an *ED25519* SSH key with a provider such as GitHub for a personal Repository to play with.
 Or maybe try and find some of the workarounds that exist to utilise *ED25519* encryption within ***Azure DevOps*** instead (yes, it is somewhat possible!).
 All of this will help understand the security and provisioning of access to Repositories outside of a standard GUI logon.

 Open up your Linux Distro command line interfact and simply type `ssh-keygen -C "username@domain.com"` to generate a new *RSA* SSH key-pair.
 Leaving no options on `ssh-keygen` will, by default, create a 2048 bit *RSA* key-pair.
-You will then be prompted to choose a location to save this, just leave the default as this is pretty standard (this is almost always /home/<username>/.ssh/id_rsa).
+You will then be prompted to choose a location to save this, just leave the default as this is pretty standard (this is almost always `/home/<username>/.ssh/id_rsa`).
 You can, if you so choose, add a passphrase to make your key more secure, however for this particular Workshop that is not necessary.
-If all goes to plan you should have an output similar to below! *Note: I have explicitly used a different location as I have an id_rsa key-pair already and do not want to overrite this.*
+If all goes to plan you should have an output similar to below!

 <div style="text-align: center;">